-The grin on her face only widened as Lillian read the message, she closed it down and sped up her walking pace.
+The grin on her face only widened as Alexis read the message, she closed it down and sped up her walking pace.
 When she turned a corner to the street that had the old book shop on she noticed her auburn haired friend talking to someone, her brow knotted in slight confusion as she tried to make out who the person was, she slowed her pace as she came up to her friend hearing the conversation a smile came to her face and she stood still waiting for the conversation to be over.

 “So there will be a small get together at the church tomorrow at 6pm, it would be an absolute joy if you could join us” Cheyenne nodded in response, looking extremely awkward and uncomfortable.